 Moreover, a greater problem we will try to address in this study is how to exploit the multi-variable demographic dependency of energy utilization and local weather data, to analyze patterns of energy consumption at the household level and make recommendations for how to potentially expand it to energy forecasting at the level of a greater metropolitan area that tends to be the energy consumption hog of a geographical region.

-All the above wonders will stimulate our minds while examining the data more closely in the next few weeks.
 Exploratory analysis and examination of data relationships will help us extract meaningful information from the data to answer the above questions.

 Primary User Story (-ies):